jvalley19/vdc_gov/Environments/MS-VDI/readme.md

 $ENV:ADMIN_USER_PWD = "[VM_ADMIN_USER_PASSWORD]"
 ```

+**NOTE:** Examples to setting the env variables

+- "[ORGANIZATION_NAME]"
+  - Abbreviation of your org (for e.g. contoso) with **NO SPACES**
+- "[AZURE_ENVIRONMENT]"
+  - For Azure Commercial
+    - "AzureCloud"
+  - For Azure Government
+    - "AzureUSGovernment"
+- "[AZURE_REGION]" - Depending on the Azure Enviroment, provide Azure regions.
+For e.g.
+  - Azure public cloud
+    - "East US"
+    - "East US 2"
+  - Azure Government
+    - "USGov Virginia"
+    - "USGov Iowa"
+- "[KEY_VAULT_MANAGEMENT_USER_ID]"
+  - User's GUID from AAD deploying the VDC toolkit
+- "[SERVICE_PRINCIPAL_USER_ID]"
+  - Used by CI/CD (not yet implemented).
+Can be same as KEY_VAULT_MANAGEMENT_USER_ID
+- "[TENANT_ID]" - Tenant's GUID
+- "[SUBSCRIPTION_ID]" - Subscription's GUID
+- "[DOMAIN_ADMIN_USER_NAME]"
+  - Domain user name - will be used for AD deployment and not yet included in current deployment
+- "[DOMAIM_ADMIN_USER_PASSWORD]"
+  - Domain user password - will be used for AD deployment and not yet included in current deployment
+- "[VM_ADMIN_USER_NAME]"
+  - VM log in username
+- "[VM_ADMIN_USER_PASSWORD]"
+  - VM user password

 To use the above script:

 1. Return to the running Docker container from earlier in the quickstart.